Janid dynasty: History

-Tilya Kori Madrasa, also built by Yalangtoʻsh Bakhodir, between 1646 and 1660.
+The Tilakari Madrasa, also built by Yalangtoʻsh Bakhodir, between 1646 and 1660.
 Samarqand Registan.

 The Janid dynasty ruled the Bukhara Khanate from 1599 to 1785.

 In 1740, Bukhara was conquered by Persia, but Abu al-Fayz Khan remained on the throne.

 The real power was in the hands of Ataliq Muhammad Rahim, who even had the Khan killed in 1747.

 The successors of the Khan were all puppets in the hands of their Ataliqs.This situation ended when the new Ataliq Shah Murad deposed Khan Abu'l Ghazi, pronounced himself Emir of Bukhara and created his own Manghud dynasty.